topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/U-Boot Development.md

 # 2. U-Boot Recovery Principle
 ---
-Instead of booting from the eMMC file system, the system is started via an initramfs image using U-Boot.
+Instead of boot from the eMMC file system, the system is started via an initramfs image using U-Boot.
 This approach is especially useful when the root file system is corrupted or inaccessible.
 After the system is booted into initramfs, the eMMC root file system is mounted, allowing administrators to perform recovery tasks, such as modifying files or resetting credentials.
 </br><br/><br/><br/>

 # 3. Booting with U-Boot and initramfs